-We congratulate Laurence Hochman, junior double major in International Studies and Economics with double minors in Spanish and Political Science, on the following marvelous opportunity he was granted during his current semester abroad in Alcala de Henares, Spain.
+We congratulate Laurence Hochman, sophomore double major in International Studies and Economics with double minors in Spanish and Political Science, on the following marvelous opportunity he was granted during his current semester abroad in Alcala de Henares, Spain.

 Thoughts on International Seminar at the E.U. by Laurence Hochman